 Any LEGO fans out there?
 I love LEGOS!
-With their countless opportunities to inspire children & adults all over the world, I think LEGOS are great for homeschoolers.
-Whether it's summer or winter -- we can't go wrong in having our kids do LEGOs.
+With their countless opportunities to inspire children and adults all over the world, I think LEGOS are great for homeschoolers.
+Whether it's summer or winter -- we can't go wrong in having our kids play with LEGOs.

 Everywhere I go, moms tell me that they think that LEGOS are worthwhile.
 Come to find out that many moms have helped get kids started with their first LEGO sets, then enjoyed seeing kids create towns, forts, castles and more.